""

 UW–Madison uses “DARS” to document a student's progress toward the completion of their degree, including any additional majors and certificates.
 A DARS (Degree Audit Reporting System) report shows all the requirements for completing a degree and, against courses that are planned or completed, shows the requirements that have been met, and those that are unmet.
 A report can offer suggestions about courses that may be taken to meet specific requirements and can assist in the academic planning and enrollment process.
 Students can access a DARS report in the Course Search & Enroll app or Student Center via My UW.

 DARS also has a "what-if" function.
 This feature makes it possible to request a DARS report as if pursuing another program, major, or certificate.
 It is an excellent tool if considering a new or additional area of study.
 School of Education students in a pre-professional classification such as Pre-Elementary (PRE) or Pre-Kinesiology should request a "what if" DARS report of their professional program of interest.
+For example, Pre-Elementary Education (PRE) students will request Elementary Education K-9; Pre-Kinesiology (PKN) students will request the Kinesiology report.
+Minors have their own DARS programs and are run separately from the main degree audit.

-More information on how to request a DARS report is available on the Office of the Registrar’s website.
+More information (including tutorials) on how to request and read regular and what-if DARS reports is available under the Resources tab on the Office of the Registrar’s website.

 DARS is not intended to replace student contact with academic advisors.
 It creates more time in an advising appointment to discuss course options, research opportunities, graduate school, or issues of personal interest or concern to students.